As Brexit talks begin, Europe sees economic upswing over UK

 - Sam Elliott rides again as ‘The Hero’

-The situation could embolden the EU negotiators in the Brexit talks and weaken the British side, though it is still far from certain how the talks, which are due to last two years, will play out.
+The situation could embolden the EU negotiators in the Brexit talks, though it is still far from certain how the talks, which are due to last two years, will play out.

-For Britain, it’s a role reversal, having been buoyed by strong growth in recent times — even after the momentous vote on June 23, 2016 to leave the EU.
+Still, it’s a role reversal for Britain, which had been buoyed by strong growth in recent times — even after the momentous vote on June 23, 2016 to leave the EU.

-Rather than fall into recession in the wake of the Brexit vote, as many economists had predicted, Britain last year was one of the fastest-growing economy among the Group of Seven industrial nations.
+Instead of falling into recession in the wake of the Brexit vote, as many economists had predicted, Britain was last year one of the fastest-growing economy among the Group of Seven industrial nations.
 That was largely due to the sharp fall in the value of the pound in the wake of the Brexit vote, which made British exports cheaper in international markets.

-The EU, and the 19-country eurozone in particular, was still reeling from a debt crisis that raised questions over the future of its euro currency and was struggling to cope with a flow of refugees seeking sanctuary from the war in Syria.
-The Brexit vote had raised questions about the future of the EU and its detractors, including many political parties, were looking to deliver it blows in key elections in France and elsewhere.
+For the EU, the Brexit vote was another body blow to go with the debt crisis that raised questions over the future of its euro currency and the struggle in dealing with the flow of refugees from Syria.

-For Britain, things have clearly gotten worse this year.
+Since that post-Brexit rebound, things have clearly gotten worse for Britain this year.

-Britain’s Prime Minister Theresa May failed spectacularly to achieve a majority for her Conservative Party in the general election she called for earlier this month, undermining confidence in her ability to remain in the top job.
-And the economy started showing clear signs of worsening.
+Prime Minister Theresa May failed spectacularly to achieve a majority for her Conservative Party in the general election she called for earlier this month, undermining confidence in her ability to remain in the top job.

-A 15 percent drop in the pound against the dollar has pushed up inflation as it makes imports more expensive, causing living standards to fall as wage increases fail to keep up pace.
-The consequence of that is households are spending less — retail sales are growing at their slowest rate in four years.
+The 15 percent post-Brexit drop in the pound has pushed up inflation as it makes imports, such as food and energy, more expensive, causing living standards to fall as wage increases fail to keep up pace.
+The consequence is households are spending less — retail sales haven’t grown at a slower rate in four years.

-Uncertainty surrounding the outcome of the Brexit talks — such as the possibility that Britain crashes out of the EU with no deal — is also likely to make consumers cautious.
-As will the prospect of higher interest rates from the Bank of England.
-Last week’s policy meeting showed that three of eight rate-setters surprisingly backed the first increase in nearly a decade.
+Uncertainty surrounding the outcome of the Brexit talks, such as the possibility that Britain crashes out of the EU with no trade deal, is also likely to make consumers cautious.

+As will the prospect of higher interest rates from the Bank of England, though Governor Mark Carney sought on Tuesday to rein back expectations of any imminent hikes.
+Expectations of higher borrowing costs had been stoked by the outcome of last week’s policy meeting, which showed that three of eight rate-setters surprisingly backed the first increase in nearly a decade.

-The pound’s fall has helped exporters by making their goods cheaper around the world.
-But the impact of the depreciation doesn’t last long and credit ratings agency DBRS says that whatever the shape of the Brexit deal, uncertainty “is likely to adversely impact the economy and the fiscal accounts.”
+Whatever happens with interest rates and in the Brexit talks, credit ratings agency DBRS says uncertainty “is likely to adversely impact the economy and the fiscal accounts.”

 The upshot is that Britain is now at the bottom of the G-7 growth table.
-Even Greece, which is just coming out of an economic depression and is operating under an international bailout, is doing better, with quarterly growth of 0.4 percent, double Britain’s.
+Even Greece, which is just coming out of an economic depression and is operating under the strictures of its international bailout, is doing better, with quarterly growth in the first three months of the year of 0.4 percent, double Britain’s.

-Philip Hammond, reappointed as Chancellor of the Exchequer by May after the election, is increasingly arguing for the need for business to be front and center in the Brexit discussions, over and above any other consideration, such as reclaiming sovereignty or clamping down on immigration.
+Philip Hammond, the Treasury chief, has grown increasingly vocal about the need for business to be the key issue in the Brexit discussions, over and above any other consideration, such as reclaiming sovereignty or clamping down on immigration.

-“I have said before, and I remain clear today, that when the British people voted last June, they did not vote to become poorer, or less secure,” Hammond said Tuesday.
+“When the British people voted last June, they did not vote to become poorer, or less secure,” Hammond said Tuesday.
 “They did vote to leave the EU.
 And we will leave the EU.
 But it must be done in a way that works for Britain.
 In a way that prioritizes British jobs, and underpins Britain’s prosperity.”

-While the situation in Britain has clearly worsened, it has gotten brighter in the rest of the EU.
+Hammond’s more frequent and pointed interventions in the Brexit debate have come amid mounting evidence that the economic situation in Britain has worsened just as it has gotten brighter for the rest of the EU.

-Populist politicians in Austria, the Netherlands and France who had a lukewarm attachment to the EU at best, failed to make the headway they may have anticipated in recent elections, while German Chancellor Angela Merkel is widely expected to win again in elections this autumn.
+Populist, Euroskeptic politicians in Austria, the Netherlands and France failed to make the headway they had hoped for in recent elections, while German Chancellor Angela Merkel is widely expected to win again in elections this autumn.
 Meanwhile, the region’s debt crisis doesn’t look like it’s going to flare up again anytime soon as Greece got the money it needed to meet a big summer repayment hump.

 “The second half of the year now looks far less threatening,” said Simon Derrick, chief markets strategist at BNY Mellon.

-Perhaps the most important development for the economy has been the election of Macron as France’s new president, and his party’s big success in legislative elections on Sunday.
+Perhaps the most important development for the economy has been the election of Emmanuel Macron as France’s new president, and his party’s big success in legislative elections on Sunday.

-Macron was elected on a mandate to deeply reform France’s economy, such as making it easier to hire and fire workers.
-And he is unlikely to waste much time pushing those reforms through.
+The staunchly pro-EU Macron was elected on a mandate to deeply reform France’s economy, such as giving employers more flexibility on setting working hours and wages.
 The French economy is performing better than at any time in years, which could make it more palatable for people to accept the changes.

-All the signs are that the French economy, for years a laggard in Europe’s economy, has pushed into a higher gear.
-The same can be said for the wider eurozone economy, which grew by 0.6 percent in the first three months of the year.
+All the signs are that the French economy, for years one of the many laggards in Europe, is pushing into a higher gear.
+The same can be said for the wider 19-country eurozone economy, which grew by 0.6 percent in the first three months of the year.

 Investors are getting more confident about its prospects, with some funds, including Blackrock and Morgan Stanley, recommending clients to go “overweight” on European stocks.

 It’s still unclear how this divergence in performance between the two sides of the Brexit negotiating table will play out.
-The worry, surely for Britain, is that the EU will be able to tough it out a bit more than it could have done a year ago.
+The worry for Britain is that the EU will be able to tough it out a bit more than it could have done a year ago.